microsoft/pdb-rs/docs/codeview/symbols/s_armswitchtable.md

     uint32_t num_entries;
 };
 ```

-This symbol describes a switch table (jump table), which is used to implement
-`switch` statements or similar control flow constructs.

-MSVC generates this symbol only when targeting ARM64.
-LLVM generates this symbol
-for all target architectures.

-## Fields

 `offset_base` is the section-relative offset to the base address for switch
 offsets.
 This is the base address of the target of the jump.
 The value stored